Find answers to commonly asked questions below.

 SDG 9: Industry, Innovation, and Infrastructure, by supporting healthcare innovations and infrastructure improvements.

-Access to health insurance plays a crucial role in tackling foundational supply chain challenges, notably poverty and its cascading effects.
-Annually, over 100 million individuals are propelled into extreme poverty due to unaffordable health expenses.
+Access to healthcare plays a crucial role in tackling foundational supply chain challenges, notably poverty and its cascading effects.
+Annually, over 100 million individuals are pushed into extreme poverty due to health expenses.
 Poor health not only diminishes productivity and income but also prompts families to resort to negative coping mechanisms, such as child labor, to manage unexpected healthcare costs.
-By integrating health insurance into supply chains, we can safeguard small-scale producer’s health, thereby enhancing their productivity and ability to contribute positively to their communities.
+By integrating health into supply chains, we can safeguard producers and workers, thereby enhancing their productivity and ability to contribute positively to their communities.
 This holistic approach addresses the root causes of supply chain challenges, making the entire system more sustainable and equitable.

 Technology & Data